Zum Inhalt springen

 What are the advantages of PICO compared to other protein detection assays?

-PICO is designed to outperform existing protein detection and quantification solutions (e.g. western blot, co-immunoprecipitation, ELISA, or PLA) and to introduce powerful experimental possibilities:
+PICO is designed to outperform existing protein detection and quantification solutions (e.g. western blot, co-immunoprecipitation (coIP), ELISA, or proximity ligation assay (PLA)) and to introduce powerful experimental possibilities:

-• Zero background noise: Other immunoassays have background reactions (signal without antibody binding), which interfere with clear, sensitive measurements.
-PICO is free from it: during the dPCR step, the sample is compartmentalized to exclude the possibility of target-independent background reactions.
+• Zero background: PICO doesn’t have any background reactions.
+During the dPCR step, the sample is compartmentalized to exclude the possibility of target-independent background reactions.
 Therefore, there is zero signal in case no target is present in the dPCR reaction.

-• Parallelism: The QIAcuity dPCR System can detect five fluorescent colors meaning five different antibodies with different PICO Labels.
+• Multiplex assays: The dPCR instruments can often detect at least five fluorescent colors, meaning five different antibodies with different PICOglue Labels.
 Thus, PICO offers extensive flexibility in designing parallel assays.
-For example, measurement of a phosphorylation-dependent protein interaction is possible in one PICO experiment, for which you need three labeled antibodies.

 What is a couplex?

-A couplex is a target bound by two DNA-labeled antibodies and is the molecular detection unit of the PICO assay.
-The couplexes are detected and counted using the QIAcuity Digital PCR System and the number of target molecules is calculated using Actome's web-based AMULATOR software.
+A couplex is a target bound by two labeled antibodies and is the molecular detection unit of the PICO assay.

 How much more sensitive is PICO compared to a western blot?